OFDMA, OFDM vs CDMA Comparison

 • Can be used to provide a single frequency network.

-• It can be scaled according to the requirements relatively easily
+• Scaled according to requirements relatively easily.

-• Not as easy to aggregate spectrum as for OFDM
+• Not as easy to aggregate spectrum as for OFDM.

 While both CDMA (DSSS) and OFMD with its variants of OFDMA and SC-FDMA have advantages, many of the systems being implemented now are erring towards the use of OFDMA.
 With the increase in processing power, it is possible to generate and demodulate OFDM signals with relative ease.
 As increasing bandwidths are needed, OFDM is being used as it is relatively easy to scale and lends itself to the high data rates being required for many applications.